oracle-livelabs/security/accessgovernancee2e/perform-access-review/perform-access-review.md

       ```

   ![OIG Login Page](images/oig-logon.png)
 2. You should see the **Oracle Identity Governance** main dashboard.
-Click on Manage -> Users.
+Click on **Manage -> Users**
   ![OIG Homepage](images/oig-homepage.png)

 3. Click Users.
 Search for User **Mark Hernandez**.Note **Figma** application entitlements present for the user.

 ![Access Governance Homepage](images/initial-user-details.png)

-4. Click on **Provisioning Tasks -> Manual Fulfillment** .
+4. Click on **Self Service -> Provisioning Tasks -> Manual Fulfillment** .
 The Manual Fulfillment page is displayed.
-Notice that the Mnaual Fulfillment request for the user is displayed is displayed.
+Notice that the Manual Fulfillment request for the user is displayed is displayed.
 ![Provisioning tasks list](images/provisioning-tasks.png)
 5. Click on the  request.
 The request details page displays a detailed view of the request in the Details section, Content section and the Cart Items section.
 It allows complete management of the listed task.
 Click on Complete.
 ![Manual Fulfillment requests](images/manual-fulfillment.png)